ibm-cloud-docs/virtual-servers/vsi_about_3rd-party.md

 ## Next steps
 {: #next-steps-third-party-images}

-To provision a virtual server instance using a third-party image, see [Provisioning a virtual server instance from a third-party image](/docs/virtual-servers?topic=virtual-servers-ordering-3P).
+To provision a virtual server instance by using a third-party image, see [Provisioning a virtual server instance from a third-party image](/docs/virtual-servers?topic=virtual-servers-ordering-3P).